10 free or low-cost mental health services in Metro Atlanta, many offering counseling in multiple languages

 And – if you’re looking to search for a mental health provider by ethnicity in the Asian community, check out the Asian Mental Professionals of Georgia’s directory.

-Raksha is a South Asian community organization that offers individual and family counseling for both adults and children on issues related to abuse, self-esteem, and boundaries.
+Raksha is a South Asian community organization that offers free individual and family counseling for both adults and children who are survivors of domestic violence or sexual assault, or who are victims of other crimes.

 CHRIS 180 offers mental health services focused on healing children, strengthening families, and building community.
 They provide trauma-informed care, including individual and group therapy and counseling.
 The organization has counseling centers all over the Metro area.